midl-xyz/midl-js/apps/docs/root/getting-started.md

 ## Usage

-Use Midl.js hooks to interact with the blockchain.
+Use MIDL.js hooks to interact with the blockchain.

+> [!TIP]
+> Use the [SatoshiKit](./satoshi-kit.md) to have a more complete experience with MIDL.js.

 ::: code-group